MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ## Basic Strategy (how to be almost break even with the house)

 Now that you know how to play blackjack, you can begin to learn how to play without losing money. **If you make decision based on your gut you will lose money** in the long run.
 There is **only one correct decision for any given play**, and that decision is **based strictly on mathematics**.
-Using high speed computers, all the possibilities of any hand you might hold vs every possible dealer up card have been analyzed, and the basic strategy is what came out of those analysis.
+Using high speed computers, all the possibilities of any hand you might hold vs every possible dealer up card have been analysed, and the basic strategy is what came out of those analysis.

 *Basic strategy is the mathematically optimum way to play your hands if you are not counting card.*